Nikhil-Wani/Data-structure-and-algorithm/README.md

 If we required that an algorithm takes at least certain amount of time without using an upper bound, we use big- Ω notation i.e. the Greek letter "omega".
 It is used to bound the growth of running time for large input size.

 If running time is Ω (f(n)), then for the larger value of n, the running time is at least k?f(n) for constant (k).
-It is represented as shown below:

 DS Asymptotic Analysis 1
 Theta Notation (?)
 It is the formal way to express both the upper bound and lower bound of an algorithm running time.

 Consider the running time of an algorithm is θ (n), if at once (n) gets large enough the running time is at most k2-n and at least k1 ?n for some constants k1 and k2.
-It is represented as shown below:

 DS Asymptotic Analysis 2